practicalli/clojure-web-services/projects/status-monitor-deps/deployment-via-ci.md

 # Deployment Via Continuous Integration

-Building on the CircleCI build pipleine created so far, the application will be deployed on Heroku if all the tests pass.
+Building on the CircleCI build pipeline created so far, the application will be deployed on Heroku if all the tests pass.

 A [workflow](https://circleci.com/docs/2.0/workflows/) is added to the CircleCI configuration that [deploys the application on Heroku from the source code](https://circleci.com/docs/2.0/deployment-integrations/#heroku).
 Heroku packages the application into an uberjar and then runs the application from that uberjar.